The Oil Search Ltd (ASX: OSH) share price is pushing upwards today following a positive update by the energy producer.

 What did Oil Search announce?

-Based on today’s price, Oil Search presides a market capitalisation of roughly $8.96 billion and has 2 billion shares outstanding.
+Based on today’s price, Oil Search commands a market capitalisation of roughly $8.2 billion, and has 2 billion shares outstanding.